 Two dogs from two separate pilot studies died from a suspected mast cell degranulation reaction.
-Both dogs were treated with STELFONTA for a subcutaneous mast cell tumor located above the hock and did not
+Both dogs were treated with STELFONTA for a subcutaneous mast cell tumor located above the hock and did not receive the concomitant medications as prescribed.

-To a subcutaneous mast cell tumor located above the hock and bit hoc receive the concomitant medications as prescribed.
-In a pilot field study, one dog with a large (10 cm3) subcutaneous mast cell tumor on the right hip was treated with STELFONTA.
-The dog had a partial Response Evaluation Criteria in Solid Tumors Guideline (RECIST)2 response to the initial STELFONTA injection and was re-treated (RECIST)' response to the initial STELFONTA injection and was re-treated with STELFONTA, 30 days following the initial injection and was re-treated with STELFONTA, 30 days following the initial injection.
-The patient did not receive any of the recommended concomitant medications of prednisolone, chlorpheniramine and famotidine from 24 hours after the second STELFONTA injection.
-On Day 2 following the second STELFONTA injection, the dog became anorexic, painful, and lethargic and had marked swelling of the right hind limb extending to the chest with hemorrhagic, ruptured bisters near the hock joint.
-Blood work showed anemia, hypoproteinemia, liver enzyme elevations, and white blood cell changes (leukocytosis, neutrophilia, monocytosis, and thrombocytopenia).
-The dog was hospitalized, received a blood transfusion, and was administered intravenous fluids, prednisolone, chlorpheniramine and tramadol.
-Pitting dema progressed to the neck by four days following treatment likely due to degranulation of the mast cell tumor and internal necrotic discharge of the tumor.
+In a pilot field study, one dog with a large (10 cm3) subcutaneous mast cell tumor on the right hip was treated with STELEONTA.
+The dog had a partial Response Evaluation Criteria in Solid Tumors Guideline (RECIST)2 response to the initial STELEONTA injection and was re-treated with STELEONTA 30 days following the initial injection.
+The patient did not receive any of the recommended concomitant medications of prednisolone, chlorobeniramine and famotidine from 24 hours after the second STELFONTA injection.
+On Day 2 following the second STELFONTA injection, the dog became anorexic, painful, and lethargic and had marked swelling of the right hind limb extending to the chest with hemorrhagic, ruptured blisters near the hock joint.
+Blood work showed anemia, hypoproteinemia, liver and white blood cell changes (leukocy monocytosis, and thrombocytopenia).
+The dog was hospitalized, received a blood transfusion, and was administered intravenous fluids, prednisolone. chlorpheniramine and tramadol.
+Pitting edema progressed to the neck by four days following treatment.
+Despite supportive care, the dog died five days following treatment likely due to degranulation of the mast cell tumor and internal necrotic discharge of the tumor.

-In a separate pilot field study, one dog with a moderate (2.53 cm3) subcutaneous mast cell tumor on the left caudal hindlimb was treated subcutaneous mast cell tumor on the left caudal hindilmb was treated with STELFONTA.
+In a separate pilot field study, one dog with a moderate $(2.53~{\rm cm^3})$ subcutaneous mast cell tumor on the left caudal hindlimb was treated with STELFONTA.
 The dog was treated with chlorpheniramine and meloxicam on treatment day (Day 0) and Day 1 only.
 The dog did not receive further concomitant medication.
 On Day 3 the dog was lethargic and there was significant edema at the injection site.
 While intravenous fluid and antibiotic therapy was initiated on Day 3, the dog rapidly deteriorated and died on the following day likely due to degranulation of the mast cell tumor.
-Pathology findings included wideoprade celluition of the mast cell tumor.
 Pathology findings included widespread cellulitis, panniculitis (likely of bacterial origin), and septic peritonitis.